greenaussie/public_notes/fedora.md

 dnf copr enable phracek/PyCharm
 ```

+## Upgrade Fedora 30 to Fedora 31

+Check backups and remind myself of their encryption key!

+### OS

+https://fedoraproject.org/wiki/Common_F31_bugs - docker cgroups is going to hurt but lets give podman a chance. podman-compose seems a bit inconsistent with docker-compose.
+Kindof need both as code needs to run everywhere.

 ## Upgrade Fedora 29 to Fedora 30

 Check backups and remind myself of their encryption key!